10 Signs You’re Experiencing Post Traumatic Growth

 3. Small Moments Feel More Precious

-You might find yourself cherishing the little things: the warmth of sunlight, laughter with a friend, or the comfort of a quiet moment.
-Trauma can sharpen our awareness of life’s fragility, and growth may show up as a deeper appreciation for what’s here now.
+After experiencing psychological trauma, you might find yourself cherishing the little things: the warmth of sunlight, laughter with a friend, or the comfort of a quiet moment.
+Trauma has a way of sharpening our awareness of life’s fragility—and in its wake, positive growth can emerge as a deeper appreciation for what’s here now.

 Why it matters: This isn't about toxic positivity.
 It's about letting joy exist alongside everything else.